gottadiveintopython/kivyx/README.md

 ## LICENSE

-Everything in this repository can be used under MIT license except the stuff inside `assets` directory.
+Everything in this repository can be used under MIT license except the stuff inside `assets_just_for_tests_and_examples` directory.
 Those are not mine.